 Everything is better with avocado, including egg salad!
 This avocado and egg salad recipe is a blend of egg salad ingredients mixed with heart healthy avocado.
 It’s a delicious twist to an all-American classic.

-Avocado Egg Salad Recipe
+Avocado Egg Salad Recipe Ingredients

 Yes!
 Jalapeno IS listed in the egg salad ingredients.
 We add just a wee bit for flavor.
-Feel free to omit it altogether if you like, or… if you want things a little spicier, then go ahead and add as much minced jalapeno as you like to the mix.
-This is a healthy egg salad recipe that your whole family will love!
+Feel free to omit it altogether if you like, or… if you want things a little spicier, then go ahead and add as much minced jalapeno as you like.
+This is an egg and avocado salad that your whole family will love!

 • Hard boiled eggs